Heliostat in der Sonne

 SpOpt

-With the solar thermal experimental power plant Jülich (SVJ), the first power plant of this type in the world was built in Germany.
-This project aims to improve the utilisation of storage technology and, as a result, reduce the operating costs of the power plant.
-The focus of this project is to use new numerical simulation tools to increase the economic efficiency, degree of utilisation, flexibility and operating time of the storage system.
-The optimisations should result in an innovative storage system concept that is ideally suited for use in solar tower power plants.
+The Jülich solar thermal test power plant (SVJ) is the first power plant of its kind in the world to be built in Germany.
+This project serves to improve the use of storage technology and the associated reduction in power plant operating costs.
+The focus of this project is to use new numerical simulation tools to increase the efficiency, degree of utilisation, flexibility and operating time of the storage system.
+The optimisations should result in an innovative storage system concept that is predestined for use in solar tower power plants.

 • KBA-MetalPrint GmbH | KBA